21 ways to get free food

 Many restaurants and fast food joints offer something free when you download their app or sign up for their newsletter.
 For example, Greggs offers a free hot drink for new app users.

-Other chains are a little more sporadic in their offerings.
+Other chains will have frequent offers.
 Take Subway, for instance.
-They regularly give Subway Rewards holders free sandwiches, cookies and other treats for all kinds of reasons (including National Sandwich Day).
+They regularly give Subway Rewards holders free sandwiches, cookies and other treats for all kinds of reasons (such as National Sandwich Day).

 McDonald's is pretty generous with its app, too.
 They've previously given away Cheese Dippers, fries and McMuffins to app users.
 We've also seen some massive discounts on other menu items.
-Check out our guide to getting free McDonald's for more tips.
+Look out for the next McDonald's Monopoly and read our guide to getting free McDonald's for more tips.

 If you like eating in a particular restaurant, see if you can get involved with their newsletter or app (using an alias email to avoid spam).
 Even if there aren't any freebies right now, you never know when they might decide to treat you to some free food...

-We know of loads of ways to get free and cheap KFC.
+We also know of loads of ways to get free and cheap KFC. -

 And don't forget to keep visiting independent coffee shops near you, too.
-You might find they have their own offers that could bag you some free food or drink.
+You might find they have their own offers for free food or drink.
 Plus, you'll be supporting local businesses.
 Win-win!

 This stops huge amounts of food from being wasted.
 Plus, the products they have are amazing.

 We've all been there.
 You drastically overestimate just how many oranges you'll eat in a week.
-And all of a sudden, it hits you...
-They're gonna go off before you get a chance to eat them.
+And it hits you: they're going to go off before you get a chance to eat them.

-Fortunately, precisely because we've all been there, there's an app for you and everyone else to get rid of excess food for free.
+Fortunately, precisely because we've all been there, there's an app to get rid of excess food for free.

 In the spirit of Olio, it's also worth checking out Too Good To Go.
 This app lets cafes and restaurants sell excess stock at a reduced price.
-While you're unlikely to get anything for free, you'll almost certainly bag yourself a bargain.
+While you're unlikely to get anything for free, you could get some heavily discounted food.

-If eating for free isn't quite enough for you, it turns out you can even get paid to go to the pub.
+If eating for free isn't enough for you, you can even get paid to go to the pub.

 Sign up as a pub tester with Serve Legal and you'll be asked to visit pubs to confirm they're checking the IDs of any young people buying alcohol.